bio

 Professional Experience

-I started in cybersecurity as a penetration tester in the early 2000s, before moving to solutions architecture and technical sales.
+I started in cybersecurity as a penetration tester in the early 2000s, before moving into solutions architecture and technical sales.
 In 2008 I formed the Tall Poppy Group and began my journey as a career entrepreneur.

 Community and Policy Activism